vardhan04/finance_platform/README.md

 # Cashquix: Take Control of Your Finances with Smart Solutions
 ### Make sure to create a `.env` file with following -

+Steps to run:
+1) Clone the repo to local.
+2) Install dependencies- "npm install --legacy-peer-deps"
+3) Start the app in local - "npm run dev"

 ```
 DATABASE_URL=
 DIRECT_URL=